Table of Contents

 Teaching conjunctions to young students can be really difficult.
-You need to not only attain their interests, but also get them understand the complex idea of the language.
+You need to not only attain and retain their interests, but also get them understand the complex idea of the language.

 To make your life easier, I’m here to save you with 6 very practical activities that you can do in class to achieve your teaching goals.